 Asking your vendor about it

-Implementing a hybrid DDoS strategy is not a one-and-done endeavor.
+Implementing a hybrid DDoS attack prevention strategy is not a one-and-done endeavor.
 Rather, it is a consistent effort to make sure that premise-based and cloud-based defensive layers are aligned and synchronized so as to prevent any cracks in defense and minimize exposure windows.

 Use these questions above to ascertain whether your DDoS mitigation vendor is willing to commit to this level of effort, or are they just blowing smoke.